matt-wiley/personal-site-react/README.md

 ## Important Notes

-|This project uses `node@16` and `react-scripts@4.0.3` to ensure that live reload works properly.
+| ⚠️ This project uses `node@16` and `react-scripts@4.0.3` to ensure that live reload works properly.
 Not sure why this is needed exactly, but there is [SO Thread about the problem](https://stackoverflow.com/a/71744724).
 |:---|